 So, as you see – milk is at best a temporary relief for heartburn.
 In the long run, it will not do much good for your heartburn…

 So, should you give up milk?

 Well, not really.
-Milk and the fat in the milk will worsen GERD and heartburn.
+Milk, and more specifically the fat in the milk, will worsen GERD and heartburn.
 But in other ways, milk is good for you.
 Not only will it make your bones stronger, it can also be a great way to ‘fill-up’ between meals!

 People with heartburn are usually advised to have smaller meals more frequently.
 And this includes a number of snacks in between meals.
 And for one or two of these snack-times you can actually have an 8-ounce glassful of fat-free/skim milk.

 Milk cannot cure your heartburn… But milk can soothe the pain if it is really bad.
 But more importantly, it can keep you full and healthy so that you can try to avoid heartburn.
-So, use milk for heartburn – but not before you have given it some thought!
+So, use milk for heartburn – but not before you understand the short and long term consequences!